raboof/akkaserverless-wirelessmesh-java/README.md

 ### The Google Cloud Pub/Sub code explain

 In the proto file,
-- `eventing.in.topic`: to define which subscription to read data.
+- `eventing.in.topic`: to define which topic to subscribe for reading data.
+(Code will create a description for the topic)
 - `eventing.out.topic`: to define which topic to write data.

 In this example, there is no `eventing.in.topic`.
 So we don't generate any view from Google Cloud Pub/Sub.